contentstack/contentstack-management-javascript/README.md

 })
 ```
 ### Contentstack Management JavaScript SDK: 5-minute Quickstart
-#### Initializing your SDK:
+#### Initializing Your SDK:
 To use the JavaScript CMA SDK, you need to first initialize it.
 To do this, use the following code:
 ```
-import contentstack from ‘@contentstack/contentstack-mangement’ import axios from 'axios'
+import contentstack from ‘@contentstack/contentstack-management’ import axios from 'axios'

 var contentstackClient = contentstack.client(axios, { authtoken: 'AUTHTOKEN' })
 ```
-#### Fetch Stack details
+#### Fetch Stack Detail
-To fetch your stack details through the SDK, use the following lines of code:
+Use the following lines of code to fetch your stack detail using this SDK:
 ```
 contentstackClient.stack('API_KEY')
 .fetch()